 As one would expect, Guernsey licensed insurers are subject to statutory capital and solvency requirements.
-The minimum paid up capital is £100,000 for a licensed general insurer, £250,000 for a licensed long-term insurer and £250,000 for a licensed insurer carrying on both long-term and general business.
+The minimum paid up capital is £100,000 for a licensed general insurer (carrying on business other than retail general business), £250,000 for a licensed general insurer carrying on retail general business, £250,000 for a licensed long-term insurer and £250,000 for a licensed insurer carrying on both long-term and general business.